cpressey/LCF-style-ND/README.md

 It's still lacking a few things; mainly, the lines after a `with` block shouldn't be able to see the local variables defined within it; they should only be able to refer to the final line.
-We'll have to prevent they are magically prevented from referring to any of the other lines.
-A more thorough way to do this might be to use multiple function definitions, although that will probably begin to look a bit less Fitch-like.
+We'll have to pretend they are magically prevented from referring to any of the other lines.

+A more thorough way to do this would be to use local function definitions, although it does begin to look a bit less Fitch-like:

     def proof1c4():
         def inner1((s1, lab1)):